Bacon Wrapped Smokies

 Smokies are mini smoked sausages that can be made with pork, beef, or chicken.
 They are fully cooked but are usually warmed up before serving.

-To switch up the flavors, try any of these options:
+To switch up the flavors of these brown sugar bacon wrapped smokies, try any of these options:

-• Add ¼ tsp cayenne pepper (more or less depending on taste preferences) to the brown sugar for a sweet and spicy kick.
+• Add ¼ teaspoon cayenne pepper (more or less depending on taste preferences) to the brown sugar for a sweet and spicy kick.

 • Baste with BBQ Sauce after baking, and broil for an additional 3-4 minutes until the weenies are sticky.